 Mr D’Arcy: “That’s fine, but you can’t work here, you’ll have to go and work somewhere else.”

-When another worker heard this exchange, he joined the conversation and said words to the effect that it was “illegal”.
-Mr D’Arcy is then alleged to have replied with words to the effect, “If you want to work here then you have to be part of the Union”.
+When another worker heard this exchange and said words to the effect “Isn’t that illegal?”, Mr D’Arcy said “if you want to work here then you have to be part of the union”.

-In response to a question from the first worker about how much the CFMEU membership would cost, Mr D’Arcy allegedly said it would be approximately over $500.
-The following exchange is then alleged to have occurred:
+In response to a question from the first worker about how much the CFMMEU membership would cost, Mr D’Arcy said it would be around $500.
+The following exchange then occurred:

 Worker: “I’m only up here for a couple of days.
 So I’m basically coming up here to work for nothing.”